thetillhoff/temingo/README.md

     This means you can iterate over them and generate links for them.
     Check each folder if it contains a `meta.yaml` file.
 If yes, parse it and make it available in the "parent" template. (key=folder-name, value=`/*/meta.yaml` object)
 - take all `*.metatemplate` files and use them for rendering in all of their subfolders that contain a `meta.yaml` file.
 Pass the object in that file to each metatemplate
-- take all other files and copy them into the output folder as-is
+- take all other files (static) and copy them into the output folder as-is
 - read configuration from a `~/.temingo.yaml` file and a `./.temingo.yaml` file
+- metadata that is passed to the rendering will be aggregated as follows;
+  - Iterate through folders from inputdir `/` to the folder containing the template
+  - On that way, always merge the lowerlevel `meta.yaml` (if it exists) into the parent one
-- pass an object to each template-rendering:
+  - Pass the final object as `values[meta]` to the respective template rendering process
+- What else does the `values[string]object` map contain tha tis passed to each template rendering process:
   ```
+  ["path"] = string -> path to template
-  breadcrumbs: [] -> path to location of template, split by '/'
+  ["breadcrumbs"] = []string -> path to location of template, split by '/'
-  components: map[string]template -> all components
+  ["meta"] = map[string]object -> metadata for current folder
-  metatemplate: map[string]object -> aggregated metadata of subfolders
+  ["childmeta"] = map[string]object -> aggregated metadata of subfolders, key is the folder name containing the respective metadata
-  * (for example the `meta.yaml` object)
+  * (for example the `meta.yaml` object -> it'll start at the root folder, then start descending the folder-tree and grab all `meta.yaml`s along the way.
+Merged in a way that overwrites the parents' values.)
   ```

 <!--